sigmasigmaiota/fall2026/README.md

 | BLANK | Not asked or Missing | 12,333 | | |

-Use the `table()` function to get a frequency table of the data in the `WEIGHT2` column in the code chunk below.
 Given the information in the table above, what range of values would you say are in pounds in column `WEIGHT2`?
 What range of values within the column `WEIGHT2` are recorded in kilograms?